connectrpc/conformance/README.md

     confirm interoperability with official gRPC implementations.

 Both of the above clients are tested against both the Connect reference server and the gRPC server.
-The servers are tested against the Connect reference client and the gRPC client.
+Both servers are tested against the Connect reference client and the gRPC client.
 And since the gRPC client does not support gRPC-Web, the servers are also tested against the official gRPC-Web JS client.

 ## Status: Stable